Perennials & Biennials

 Campanula persicifolia Peach-leafed bellflower Z 3-8

-Size: 24-36" x 12"
+Size: 24-36" x 10"

-Care: Sun in moist well-drained soil, tolerant of Walnut toxicity.
+Care: Sun in moist well-drained soil.

 -

-Campanula poscharskyana Adriatic bellflower Z 4-8
+Campanula poscharskyana Adriatic bellflower, Serbian bellflower Z 4-8

-Riot of lilac colored star-shaped blooms May - June
+Riot of lilac colored star-shaped blooms May – June over this short, trailing mound of leaves.

-BuyRiot of lilac colored star-shaped blooms May – June
+BuyRiot of lilac colored star-shaped blooms May – June over this short, trailing mound of leaves.

-Size: 6" X 24" spreading
+Size: 6" X 24" spreads

 Care: Sun to part shade in moist well-drained soil.